getify/You-Dont-Know-JS/up & going/ch1.md

 * Write a program to calculate the total price of your phone purchase.
 You will keep purchasing phones (hint: loop!) until you run out of money in your bank account.
 You'll also buy accessories for each phone as long as your purchase amount is below your mental spending threshold.
 * After you've calculated your purchase amount, add in the tax, then print out the calculated purchase amount, properly formatted.
 * Finally, check the amount against your bank account balance to see if you can afford it or not.
-* You should set up some constants for the "tax rate," "phone price," and "accessory price," as well as your current "bank balance" and your "spending threshold."
+* You should set up some constants for the "tax rate," "phone price," "accessory price," and "spending threshold," as well as a variable for your "bank account balance.""
 * You should define functions for calculating the tax and for formatting the price with a "$" and rounding to two decimal places.
 * **Bonus Challenge:** Try to incorporate input into this program, perhaps with the `prompt(..)` covered in "Input" earlier.
 You may prompt the user for their bank account balance, for example.
 Have fun and be creative!